Los Angeles Police Department resources: Unmarked cars

 The LAPD has many unmarked vehicles, primarily used by special units such as gang units, detectives, SWAT, and some traffic units.
 They are usually assigned Ford Crown Victorias, Ford Explorers, Dodge Chargers, Chevrolet Impalas, and Chevrolet Tahoes.

-Certain investigative units, such as detectives, vice, special investigations, homicide units, may be assigned civilian vehicles that are not normally used for police work, ranging from civilian models of cruisers (such as Ford Crown Victorias or Ford Explorers) to common civilian vehicles (such as Honda Civics and Chevrolet Silverados).
+Certain investigative units, such as detectives, vice, special investigations, homicide units, may be assigned civilian vehicles that are not normally used for police work, ranging from civilian models of cruisers (such as Ford Crown Victorias,Ford Explorers, Dodge Chargers, Chevrolet Tahoes) to common civilian vehicles (such as Honda Civics and Chevrolet Silverados).
 These differentiate from traditional unmarked cruisers due to their prevalence among regular civilian traffic and their lack of police equipment.